Understanding the origin of knee pain to better respond

 Knee pain without impact: the most frequent causes

-It is also very common to have knee pain without any trauma.
-In this case, the pain is often related to a progressive wear or mechanical imbalance.
+It is also very common to experience knee pain without any trauma.
+In this case, the pain is often related to gradual wear and tear or a mechanical imbalance.

 Knee osteoarthritis